 While most attention in the media these days is devoted to opioid abuse, it is important to remember that the most abused drug in the country is alcohol.
 Although both inpatient and outpatient alcoholism treatment programs are available in almost all US locations, according to the Substance Abuse and Mental Health Services Administration (SAMHSA), fewer than 10% of the millions of Americans who suffer from alcohol abuse disorder (AUD) receive rehabilitation services in a professionally-led addiction treatment environment.

 One treatment option that is becoming more popular is inpatient care, in which treatment for alcoholism is provided in a residential setting.
-These in-house alcohol treatment centers typically require you to live at the facility for a fixed period, typically between 30 and 90 days.
+These in-house alcohol treatment centers typically require patients to live at the facility for a fixed period, typically between 30 and 90 days.
 This time spent in a distraction- and temptation-free environment enables doctors, therapists, and the patients themselves to focus completely on rehabilitation, and thus increase their chances of success.

-What IS inpatient alcohol rehabilitation?
+What is inpatient alcohol rehabilitation?

-The actual length of time spent at an inpatient facility will vary depending on individual circumstances, but the first part of your stay will involve a period of medically supervised detoxification.
+The actual length of time spent at an inpatient facility will vary depending on individual circumstances, but the first part of the stay will involve a period of medically supervised detoxification.
 The detoxification process is followed by other forms of therapy and activities designed to help resident patients examine beliefs or negative self-concepts that may be damaging them and perpetuating their addiction.
 These therapies seek to eliminate destructive patterns of behavior and replace them with new, healthier patterns.

 What Types of Alcohol Inpatient Treatment Exist?